bitmakerla/estela/docs/bitmaker-cloud/web.md

 # Bitmaker Cloud Web

 This project is created using [React Framework](https://reactjs.org/) (along with [Ant Design](https://ant.design/)) and Typescript.
-This module implements a user-friendly environment that communicates with the Esterlar API and lets you manage your spiders and scraping projects.
+This module implements a user-friendly environment that communicates with the Estela API and lets you manage your spiders and scraping projects.

 ## Local Setup